 Some More Excellent Adams Advice For Future Wealth Creators

 Adams published Dilbert’s One Page Personal Finance List.
-Take advantage of it:
+Take advantage of it whether you're a business owner or make a salary working for someone else:

 - Make a will.